vladimirlevchenko/Machine-Learning-for-pincer-Au-catalysts/README.md

 ![histogram_dG_acetylene_insertion](https://user-images.githubusercontent.com/12988626/83451761-cd32f400-a457-11ea-9b05-2ff814479994.png)

-As it is shown on a histogram, thermochemistry differs almost on 15 kcal/mol, varying from -23 to -7 kcal/mol.
+From the inspection of the histogram, we observe how spread the data is.
+Difference in thermochemistry is almost 15 kcal/mol, varying from -23 to -7 kcal/mol.
+The mean value is = **XXXX**.
+The complexes of interest can absolutely be those, that are on extreems - those that result in most thermocheneutral reaction and those that result in exergonic (least thermoneutral) reaction.

 Features generation: